uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 For any function you defined as an `export` in your `gulpfile.js`, you can run `npx gulp [function]`.

 ## Step 5: Initialize your project

+{:.site-note}
+**Note:** Initialize with caution.
+The initialization task copies default settings and theme files, so if you've made any customizations to your local theme, `init` will overwrite them.

 Initialize your project to copy all the necessary image, font, and Javascript assets from the source code.

 Initialize your project and get started by running the following command: